Steeplechase Park: 1930s: Great Depression through World War II

 The Great Depression resulted in significantly decreased attendance at Steeplechase Park.
 Before money ran out, a one-ring circus was constructed between the Limit coaster and an adjacent pool, while a children's wading pool was constructed.
 In addition, a carousel was constructed at West 16th Street in 1930, and the Whale and the Whip replaced Noah's Ark the following year.
 People still came to see the beauty contests at Steeplechase Park.
 In 1934, when finances slowly started to improve, a bobsled roller coaster model called Flying Turns was installed at Steeplechase.

 Several accidents and fires continued to occur at Steeplechase.
 A fire in July 1932 caused $1.5 million in damage and injured six people, and left at least a thousand people homeless.
 However, Steeplechase Park and Luna Park were not as heavily damaged since the fire was mostly concentrated to the west.
 There were other incidents as well: in 1933, fifty-seven people were hurt in a balcony collapse caused by overcrowding, and three years later, a barge crashed into the Steeplechase Pier.
 In addition, patrons frequently received minor injuries such as friction burns, though some people were thrown or fell from rides, and one child died after falling off the Steeplechase Horses in 1935.
 A conflagration in September 1939 caused $200,000 in damage and injured 18 people.
 The concessions on the boardwalk were destroyed, as was the entrance to the park from the boardwalk, and several attractions within the park itself.
 The following year, a new brick concession structure was built on the site of the old concessions, and an Express Train ride was erected in front of the pavilion.

 The 1939 New York World's Fair in Flushing Meadows–Corona Park, several miles to the northeast of Coney Island, had created competition for Coney Island amusement parks, which saw sharply reduced attendance.
 Steeplechase's situation was exacerbated by the September 1939 fire, which had destroyed many of the larger attractions, including Flying Turns.
 After the World's Fair closed in 1940, the Tilyous purchased the fair's Parachute Jump, a parachute tower ride, and moved it to the former site of Flying Turns.
 The ride, inspired by a training device for paratroopers, opened in 1941 and contained 12 parachutes descending from a 250 ft tower.
 The Parachute Jump's installation was part of a reconstruction of an 800 ft stretch of the Riegelmann Boardwalk.
 Other rides were added at Steeplechase in 1941, including rocket cars, a Whip ride, and the Silver Streak.
-However, the draft during World War II resulted in a shortage of qualified staff, and in 1945, Onorato closed the Pavilion of Fun until the end of the war due to the staff shortage.
-That year, only 70 people worked at Steeplechase, as opposed to the 300 staff in a normal operating year.
-The park returned to normal staffing levels in 1946, with Onorato vetting all employees two months before the park opened each year.
+The draft during World War II resulted in a shortage of qualified staff, and Onorato temporarily closed the Pavilion of Fun in 1945 due to the staff shortage.
+Only 70 people worked at Steeplechase that year, compared to 300 in a normal operating year; the park returned to normal staffing levels in 1946.